 Student Responsibility.
 It is each student’s responsibility to adhere to the technology requirements and guidelines of the PhD Program at the time of admission, bearing in mind additional updates may be required to maintain an optimal teaching-learning environment.

-PhD Program Responsibility. are expected to report significant technological issues immediately after the class in which they occur to .
+PhD Program Responsibility. are expected to report significant technological issues immediately after the class in which they occur to course faculty .

 Potential Technological Issues.
 Since technical problems can arise from any part of a multi-user class interface, shared problem solving by everyone involved is the strategy for maintaining an enjoyable and viable distance education program.
 All significant distance education connection problems encountered during a distance-delivery class are expected to be reported by the student and solved before the next class.
 Problems that involve technology malfunctions at the University will be thoroughly investigated and students and faculty notified of the details and resolution.
 Students may need to retain a computer specialist to visit their home system and resolve issues with system configuration.
 Significant problems that are unresolved will be reported to the PhD Program Assistant Dean and CoN IT Director for additional recommendations.